 Patrick Churchill pays tribute to the Canadian soldiers who lost their lives on Juno Beach

-As time passed it became apparent that the scheduled visit to the Ranville Cemetery would be somewhat rushed, so instead the two coaches arrived early at the restaurant: “la Ferme Saint-Hubert”.
-Everyone was pleased to take their seats and enjoy a relaxing glass of local wine whilst waiting for the Pipers to arrive.
+As time passed it became apparent that the scheduled visit to the Ranville Cemetery would be somewhat rushed, so after consultation with the veterans themselves it was decided that the two coaches would go straight to the restaurant: Bill Millin’s favourite, la Ferme Saint-Hubert.
+Everyone was pleased to take their seats and enjoy a relaxing glass of local wine.
 This turned out to be the lull before the storm!

 What a grand and extraordinary evening this turned out to be!
 It began quite peacefully with veterans and companions enjoying the quiet rest after a busy day.
 Then the pipers arrived.
-Following our arrangement with Luc Monod of ‘Pipers of the World Unite’ all the pipers from the Pegasus Bridge event arrived at the restaurant, which had been Bill Millin's favourite.
-The group included Bill & Dorrie Millin and family, as well as the members of the Jedburgh Pipe Band who travel to Normandy every year at their own expense to pay tribute to the Veterans.
+Following our arrangement with Luc Monod of ‘Pipers of the World Unite’ all the pipers from the Pegasus Bridge event arrived at the restaurant.
+The group included John & Dorrie Millin and family, as well as the members of the Jedburgh Pipe Band who travel to Normandy every year at their own expense to pay tribute to the veterans.

-The restaurant experience itself exceeded expectations and everyone the enjoyed delicious local produce.
+The restaurant experience itself exceeded expectations and everyone enjoyed the delicious local food.
 As the meal came to a conclusion the pipers massed inside the linked rooms and gave their own repertoire in tribute.
 It was loud!
 Quite astonishing in terms of a restaurant experience, but full of bonhomie and grand spirit.
 The evening was particularly memorable for our volunteer Piper, Craig Wright, who celebrated his 20th birthday that day.
-How often do you get scores of pipers, including Bill Millin's son and grandson, playing and 45 Normandy Veterans singing "Happy Birthday" to you?!
+How often do you get scores of pipers, including Bill Millin’s son and grandson, playing and 45 Normandy veterans singing “Happy Birthday” to you?!